chetannada/Namaste-React/Chapter 02 - Igniting our App/Theory/Session 2 Theory.md

 ## Q: What is `npx`?
 A: `npx` is a tool that is used to execute the packages.
-It comes with the npm, when you installed npm above 5.2.0 version then automatically npx will installed.
+It comes with the npm.
+When you install npm above the 5.2.0 version, then automatically, npx will installed.
 It is an npm package runner that can execute any package that you want from the npm registry without even installing that package.

-## Q: What is difference between `dependencies` vs `devDependencies`?
+## Q: What is the difference between `dependencies` vs `devDependencies`?
-A: `Dependencies` should contain library and framework in which your app is built on, needs to function effectively. such as Vue, React, Angular, Express, JQuery and etc.
+A: `Dependencies` should contain the library and framework on which your app is built on, needs to function effectively, such as Vue, React, Angular, Express, JQuery and etc.
 `DevDependencies` should contain modules/packages a developer needs during development. such as, `parcel, webpack, vite, mocha`.
 `These packages` are `necessary only while you are developing your project`, not necessary on production.